 Landmarks & Architecture

-“Secrets of Prague” Virtual Tour with Food and Drinks USD 18 combines historic façades with modern silhouettes.
+Portuguese Tapas Class and Market Tour With Lunch and Wine USD 145 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.